stripe/stripe-react-native/docs/alipay/accept-a-payment.md

 ## 4. Confirm the payment

 When the customer taps to pay with Alipay, confirm the PaymentIntent using `confirmPayment` method.
 This method will either open up the Alipay app, or display a webview if the Alipay app is not installed.
-You can also force displaying webview by passing `webview = true`.
+You can also force displaying webview by passing `webview` param set to `true`.

 ```tsx
 export default function PaymentScreen() {